blackbirdcrew/BLOG/_posts/2019-08-16-recursion-in-apex.md

 * **Disadvantages**:
     * Doesn’t cover all scenarios

-***

-## **Which scenarios aren’t we covering?**

       * Partial Insert/updates: When we do an operation like:
          * Use Data Loader
          * Any use of Apex Database.update(records,false); True also for the other Database.xxx methods.
          * Bulk, SOAP, or REST APIs that either default AllOrNone to false or set explicitly if available.

-*The way Salesforce Platform works is that if a batch insert fails due to one or more records failure and if allOrNone is set to false (which is default for data loader), the platform re-triggers another insert operation with a new batch which contains only the valid/good records (in this case all records except the last one).
+These partial Insert/Updated aren't covered in this solution because, given the way Salesforce Platform works, if a batch insert fails due to one or more records failure and if allOrNone is set to false (which is default for data loader), the platform re-triggers another insert operation with a new batch which contains only the valid/good records (in this case all records except the last one).
 This second insert operation is actually responsible for inserting the valid records.
-The first one does not insert any records.*
+The first one does not insert any records.
 <br/>

-### **What happens when we have this kind of insertion/update of records and a workflow rule that updates them?**
+**What happens when we have this kind of insertion/update of records and a workflow rule that updates them?**

 - The first insert fails due to one or more records failure and Salesforce makes a subselection of those.
 - The second insertion takes place and the subselection is inserted but because the id’s were inserted on the set already on the 1º iteration we don’t do the dml.
 - All possible future updates will be ignored since the id of the record is already on the Set<id> of records that we will ignore.

-The key to understanding this process is that any STATIC variables we might wanna use are not reliable when some records can succeed and some can fail.
+The key to understanding this process is that **any STATIC variables we might wanna use are not reliable when some records can succeed and some can fail**.

 But we still are in trouble if we stop using the static variables since the result would be this: